 Commission President

-- José Manuel Barroso, Commission President (Photo: European Commission)
+José Manuel Barroso, Commission President (Photo: European Commission)

-The European Commission is led by a President.
-Since 1958, eleven political figures succeeded in this role.
-Currently, President of the European Commission is José Barroso, a former Portuguese Prime Minister.
-According to the Treaty of Nice the President is appointed by a super qualified majority of at least 20 of the 27 Prime Ministers in the European Council and approved by a simple majority in the European Parliament.
+According to the Treaty of Nice the President should be appointed by a super qualified majority of at least 18 of the 27 prime ministers and presidents in the European Council and approved by a simple majority in the European Parliament

 Links